Some common examples of bus interfaces are buses that conform to the AXI

 The clock interface can have the following parameters associated with them.
 These parameters are used in the design generation process and are necessary when the IP is used with other IP in the design.

-ASSOCIATED_BUSIF: The list contains the names of all bus interfaces which run at this clock frequency.
+ASSOCIATED_BUSIF: The list contains the names of all bus interfaces that run at this clock frequency.
 This parameter takes a colon-separated list (:) of strings as its value.

-If there are no interface signals at the boundary that run at this clock rate, this field is left blank.Figure 1.
+If there are no interface signals at the boundary that run at this clock rate, leave this field blank.Figure 1.
 ASSOCIATED_BUSIF

-ASSOCIATED_BUSIFparameter of the selected clock interface port lists the master interfaces (
+ASSOCIATED_BUSIFparameter of the selected clock interface port and lists the master interfaces (

 M01_AXI) and slave interfaces (